-- 1. Classroom based for new and existing staff. - There will be an interactive learning portal for Evidential Property.
+- 1. Classroom based for new and existing staff. - 2.
+There will be an interactive learning portal for Evidential Property.
 This is to sit on the L&D website with links from the EPAT intranet page.
-The intention is for this to act as an interactive and engaging 'one stop shop' for all information relating to - the 'journey of an evidential exhibit' [from the point of seizure to disposal]. - 3.
-Mandated NCALT package from August 2019.

-9 & 10) Proposal to include property on new performance dashboard.
+The intention is for this to act as an interactive and engaging 'one stop shop' for all information relating to - 3.
+Mandated NCALT package from August 2019. - 9 & 10) Proposal to include property on new performance dashboard.
 A new performance package is being developed.
 A full package had previously been developed on the old KIM property management system which provided weekly performance information however the new NICHE property module does not provide this same level of detail in useable packages and as such new processes are having to be designed using business objects software to extract and interpret the information provided.
 This has proved to be time consuming and the accuracy rate of information remains an issue which is still being worked through.
 We are confident that such information will be available soon.